 The 14′ tipi will require 30 yards total.
 Cut (3) strips at 27 feet long and one at 9 feet long.
 Cut the 9 footer in half lengthwise and it will fill in the bottom of the tarp.

 No-See-Um Tipi Tarp

-This is a picture of a 12 Ft No-See-Um Tipi Tarp.
+This is a picture of a 12′ No-See-Um Tipi Tarp.
 Not an easy project.
 It’s hard to tension bug net – but we did.

-Stretch the netting over that and ‘fit’ the tarp to the structure starting at the rear (2) points opposite the door and adjusting the tension all the way around to the hem at the door.
-With a box of 2″ safety pins, pin the tarp to the webbing from the inside of the tipi so the pins are on top when sewing.
-Finish pinning the 2′-6″ extensions once the tarp is on the ground.
+Remove the temporary safety pins section by section and tension the netting to ‘fit’ the tarp to the ribbons.
+Start with the rear two tie-outs opposite the door and adjusting the tension all the way around to the doorway.
+With a box of 2″ safety pins, pin the tarp to the ribbons from the inside of the tipi so the pins are on top when sewing.

-We’ve used this screened tipi several times now and it has saved us.
-A 12 ft silnylon tipi tarp can be thrown over that if needed.
+We’ve used this screened tipi several times now and it has saved us in some really buggy areas.
+It is a great addition to our kit as it can be shoved into a 9″ x 22″ stuff sack not taking up much space in our Ultralight Travel Van.
+A 12′ silnylon tipi tarp can be thrown over it if needed.

 * * *